ardvarknet/JS-BotNet/README.md

 # JS-BotNet
-A Simple JS and PHP Botnet
+A Simple JS and PHP Botnet, written by Daniel Mains.

+*For Educational Use Only*